 Institute for Korean Studies

-Minhye Kim is the Program Coordinator for the GW Institute for Korean Studies, where she executes events and programs.
+Minhye Kim is the Program Coordinator for the GW Institute for Korean Studies, where she plans and executes events and programs.
 Also, she manages day to day operations and administrations of the Institute.
 Before joining the George Washington University, She worked at Samsung C&T as a Business Development Senior Associate.
-She earned her BA in International Studies and Spanish from Hankuk University of Foreign Studies.
+She is currently pursuing her MBA at the George Washington University.